digital-work-lab/thesis-template/README.md

 # Structure of a thesis

 The default structure outlined below may need to be adapted to the thesis.
-It is recommended to use "We" instead of passive voice (commonly used in German).
+It is recommended to use active voice ("I" or "We") instead of passive voice (commonly used in German).

 ## Abstract